Enhanced Cavity Optomechanics with Quantum-well Exciton Polaritons

-Our work fills this gap modeling the tripartite interaction of light, excitons, and sound in semiconductor microresonators.
+Here we model the tripartite interaction of light, QW excitons, and sound in semiconductor microresonators.
 In the strong exciton-photon coupling regime, we show that such interaction generates a radiation-pressure type Hamiltonian, with photons replaced by polaritons, and with an effective optomechanical coupling given by the weighted sum of the photon-phonon and exciton-phonon couplings.
-We provide analytical derivations of the effective optomechanical coupling for three resonator architectures: when considering parameters complying with current GaAs technologies, we show that a near-unity cooperativity can be obtained for a single polariton excitation.
+We provide analytical derivations of the effective optomechanical coupling for three resonator architectures: when considering parameters complying with current GaAs technologies, because of the giant exciton-phonon contribution, we show that a near-unity cooperativity can be obtained for a single polariton excitation.
 Finally, we investigate how polariton nonlinearities modify dynamical back-action via squeezing.

 \textit{Model}~---~We consider the coupled dynamics of three bosonic fields describing the optical cavity mode, QW excitons, and a mechanical degree of freedom.
 We restrict ourselves to a single-mode scenario, leaving the generalization to the multi-mode case to forthcoming works.
-Notice that the exciton bosonization implies that we neglect electronic phase-space filling effects~\cite{Rochat2000}.
-The large exciton effective mass in GaAs enables us neglecting its dispersion for all in-plane optical wavevectors.
+Notice that the exciton bosonization implies that we neglect electronic phase-space filling effects~\cite{Carusotto2013}.
+The large exciton effective mass in GaAs enables us neglecting its dispersion for all in-plane optical wavevectors \cite{Panzarini1999}.
 The bare system Hamiltonian reads ($\hbar=1$)

 where $\omega_c$, $\omega_x$ and $\Omega_m$ denote the cavity (C), exciton (X) and mechanical (M) resonance frequencies, associated to the bosonic ladder operators $\hat{a}$, $\hat{d}$ and $\hat{b}$, while the anharmonic term proportional to $g_{xx}$ takes into account exciton exchange interactions~\cite{Ciuti1998}.
 The couplings among the three modes are captured by